ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab01.md

 function call with some width and height (e.g. `drawA(50,100)`).
 The function call should NOT be indented, just as shown in the example below.

+Try running it and see if the letter looks ok.
+Make changes until you see that it can draw the letter properly.

 ```
 def drawA(width, height):
     """